Disney World’s Monorail Hotels (The Complete Guide)

 I’m reluctant to approximate how long it takes to get from one stop to another because of the boarding process.
 It depends on how many guests are waiting and other special circumstances.

-Tip: If you’re staying at Disney’s Polynesian, you will want to walk over to the Transportation and Ticket Center for the Epcot monorail.
+Tip: If you’re staying at Disney’s Polynesian, you can walk to the Transportation and Ticket Center for the Epcot monorail.
 The walkway to the monorail sits between Pago Pago and Moorea.

 More details about the other monorail services are available in our transportation guide.